 - Chronic Pain Self-Management Program (CPSMP) (online and telephone)

-In our FREE online or phone workshops, you will learn tips for:
+In these workshops, you will learn tips for:

 - Healthy eating

-- How to deal with frustration, fatigue and isolation
+- How to manage frustration, fatigue and isolation

-- Exercise for maintaining and improving strength and flexibility
+- Light exercise to maintain and improve strength and flexibility

 - Improving communication with family, friends and doctors